 When I run on ketones, all three are in my blood.
 Some acetoacetate molecules get excreted in the urine, so I can measure their concentration as a proxy for ketone levels in the blood.
 Acetone is small enough to pass from the blood into the lungs, so small quantities are present in exhaled breath.

 Because each method is different and no linear relationship exists between the other ketone measurements, direct comparisons between the two methods are impossible.
-However, I ran through the same protocol at the same time, so I will have consistent data and user experience to consider across each method.
+However, I ran through the same protocol simultaneously, so I will have consistent data and user experience to consider across each method.

 Blood ketone meter

 To check your blood sugar for ketones at home, you may use a blood glucose meter that tests for ketones.
 You will use a device to prick your finger.
 You’ll collect a drop of blood on a ketone test strip inserted into the meter.
 The meter will show your ketone levels.
 Follow the instructions carefully.
 You can also test for ketones in urine using an at-home kit.
 Ask your provider how you should test for ketones when you should test, and what to do if your levels are high.

 Are ketosis strips accurate?
 According to Gilmore, the strips aren’t 100 percent reliable.
 Hydration can affect the concentration of ketones in your urine, which may give an incorrect reading.
 Although the urine strips aren’t precise, they can tell you whether you’re overeating fat intake too many carbs.
 Jun 23, 2019

 Several devices on the market test for breath ketone and acetone.
 They vary widely in design and price.
 I tested three: Ketonix, Keto Stat, and LEVL.